-When it’s time to replace that old and slightly worn sofa, chair or other piece of furniture, you don’t have to necessarily set it out on the curb with a “free” sign.
-If your furniture items are in fairly decent shape, you may be able to get some cash for them.
+When it’s time to replace that old piece of furniture, you don’t have to necessarily set it out on the curb with a “free” sign.
+If your furniture items are in decent shape, you may be able to sell your used furniture and put a little extra cash in your pocket.

-With that said, before you give your used furniture away, or bring it to the junkyard or pay someone to take it, consider for a moment earning a little extra cash by selling it.
+So instead of giving your furniture away or taking it to junkyard, consider for a moment earning a little extra cash by selling it.

 If you have some used furniture you’d like to sell, here’s a list of the top ways to let people know about it and add a little extra cash to your life in the process.